 Zinc is one of the trace minerals that your body requires to maintain optimal health.
 Even though zinc is an abundant mineral, you can suffer from a zinc deficiency.
 If you have a zinc deficiency, doctors will typically recommend zinc supplements that support absorption by your body.
 Zinc picolinate is a type of zinc supplement that supports absorption.
-However, you should consult a medical professional prior to taking any zinc picolinate supplement.
+However, you should consult a medical professional prior to taking zinc picolinate or any other supplement.

 Picolinic Acid and Absorption

 Zinc picolinate is an acid form of zinc that your human body can more easily absorb than other forms of zinc.
 Absorption of zinc in your body is a complex process that involves the zinc passing through your intestinal membranes, into your blood stream and into your individual cells.
 Your body also requires zinc as a primary component to support metabolism in your body.

 In a study designed to measure the comparative absorption rates of different forms of zinc, scientists measured zinc levels in test subjects hair, skin and urine since these areas contain the largest concentrations of zinc in the human body.
-The study published in the June 1987 Agents Actions found that zinc picolinate had better absorption in test subjects than either zinc citrate or zinc gluconate.
-In fact, after a four-week period the study found a five fold increase of zinc levels after a four week period in test subjects given a zinc picolinate supplement, compared to no significance chance in zinc levels for the test subjects receiving other types of zinc supplements.
+The study, published in the journal Agents Actions, found that zinc picolinate had better absorption in test subjects than either zinc citrate or zinc gluconate.
+In fact, after a four-week period the study found a significant increase in zinc levels in the group that had received a zinc picolinate supplement, compared to no significance chance in zinc levels for the test subjects that received zinc citrate, zinc gluconate or a placebo supplement.

 According to "The Doctor's Complete Guide to Vitamins and Minerals," Zinc picolinate supplementation can help to control acne.
 It also functions as a general immune booster.
 Zinc picolinate can also help your body to rid itself of many types of toxins; doctors commonly recommend this supplement to treat exposure to lead.
 Doctors also commonly recommend zinc picolinate to pregnant people, since pregnancy can result in a zinc deficiency, and zinc is required for the proper development of the fetus.

 No Side Effects for the Right Amount